acouvreur/traefik-modsecurity-plugin/README.md

 The *dummy* service is created so the waf container forward the request to a service and respond with 200 OK all the time.

+## Configuration

+This plugin supports these configuration:

+* `modSecurityUrl`: (**mandatory**) it's the URL for the owasp/modsecurity container.
+* `maxBodySize`: (optional) it's the maximum limit for requests body size.
+Requests exceeding this value will be rejected using `HTTP 413 Request Entity Too Large`.
+  The default value for this parameter is 10MB.
+Zero means "use default value".

+**Note**: body of every request will be buffered in memory while the request is in-flight (i.e.: during the security check and during the request processing by traefik and the backend), so you may want to tune `maxBodySize` depending on how much RAM you have.

 ## Local development (docker-compose.local.yml)